Europe Frankfurt Germany

 Transportation for Your Day Trips from Frankfurt

-A Broad Recommendation: Check train schedules in advance to make the most of your time.
-We learned this the hard way and ended up wasting some time waiting for trains, especially in the small towns like Braubach.
+A Broad Recommendation: Check train schedules in advance and plan your route ahead of time to make the most of your day.
+We learned this the hard way during our trip and ended up waiting longer than expected in smaller towns like Braubach!

 5 Easy Day Trips from Frankfurt